US Supreme Court rules Trump can remain on 2024 primary ballots

 Trump also had been kicked off the ballot in Maine and Illinois based on the 14th Amendment, but those decisions were put on hold pending the Supreme Court’s ruling in the Colorado case.

+Al Jazeera’s Alan Fisher, reporting on Monday afternoon from West Palm Beach, Florida, said that while the top US court’s decision was expected, it does mark “a win” for Trump.

+“It means he will be on all 50 states’ [ballots] come November, if he wins the Republican presidential nominating contest,” Fisher said.

-In the Colorado case, Trump’s eligibility had been challenged in court by a group of six voters in the western US state — four Republicans and two independents — who portrayed him as a threat to democracy and sought to hold him accountable for the Capitol riot.
+In the Colorado case, Trump’s eligibility had been challenged in court by a group of six voters in the western state — four Republicans and two independents — who portrayed him as a threat to democracy and sought to hold him accountable for the Capitol riot.

-That 2021 attack was led by supporters of the then-president who sought to stop Congress from certifying Biden’s election victory.
+That 2021 attack was led by supporters of the then-president, who sought to stop Congress from certifying Biden’s election victory.

 The Colorado plaintiffs were backed by Citizens for Responsibility and Ethics in Washington (CREW), a liberal watchdog group.

 In a statement on Monday, CREW President Noah Bookbinder said the Supreme Court had “failed to meet the moment” by letting Trump back on the ballot.
-But Bookbinder said the ruling is “in no way a win for Trump”.
+But Bookbinder argued the ruling is “in no way a win for Trump”.

 “The Supreme Court had the opportunity in this case to exonerate Trump, and they chose not to do so,” he said.